“What are you carrying emotionally?”

 Using this process a person can replace the core belief, “I am terrified of failure and I think I’m a loser,” with, “I love and accept myself for who I truly am.
 I am at peace.”

-Restore your own balance
+Restore your own emotional balance

 Doctors like Dr. McIntyre have been interested in how repressed emotions affect the body for years.
 But being able to let go of emotions from the past and live in the present moment is something that you have to learn do for yourself.